unfoldingWord-dev/Resource-Container/docs/structure.rst

         |-manifest.yml
         |-content/

-- ``.git`` is optional and is usually only seen in active translations.
+- ``.git``: only exists when the RC is stored in a git repository.
-- ``.apps`` is where applications can store custom meta data about the RC.
+- ``.apps``: is where applications can store custom meta data about the RC.
 See :doc:`app_meta` for more information.
-- ``LICENSE.md`` contains the appropriate license information for the RC.
+- ``LICENSE.md``: contains the appropriate license information for the RC.
-- ``manifest.yml`` is the :ref:`manifest` that contains meta data about the RC.
+- ``manifest.yml``: is the RC :ref:`manifest`.
-- ``content`` contains the project files inside the RC.
+- ``content``: contains the project files.
+The name of this directory is subject to the :ref:`manifest`.
-  There is nothing special about the name of this directory.
-  Depending on how many projects are stored in the RC you may use a different name or use several different folders as defined in the :ref:`manifest`.

-  - See below for the basic structure of the project directory/directories.
-  - In the case of USFM RC types there will be no project directory.
-See the :ref:`manifest` for details.
+  It is also possible for there to be multiple directories or excluded altogether.

 .. _structure-content:

-Content Directory
+Project Directory
 -----------------

-The file and folder structure of the project content directory in RCs is mostly the same across RC types.
-The structure is as follows:
+The folder structure of the project directory in RCs is mostly the same across RC types.
+The most common structure is indicated below:

 .. code-block:: none